This post covers everything you need to know on how to get rid of private investigators.

 Whether you’re a celebrity, business owner, or just someone who values your privacy, this guide is for you.

-I’ll cover everything from identifying when you’re being followed to taking action to evade surveillance.
+From my experience as a lawyer, I’ll cover everything from identifying when you’re being followed to taking legal action to evade surveillance.

 So, let’s get started on reclaiming your privacy and getting rid of those pesky private investigators once and for all!